Molecular mechanism of ice nucleation on feldspar: Abstract

 We now turn to a detailed analysis of the structure of water at the feldspar (110)-$\alpha$ surface.
+Below, we will refer to this termination simply as the (110) feldspar surface.
 The density profile of water at this surface exhibits several peaks near the interface (see Fig.~\ref{fig2}A).
 The first peak is notably high, indicating that water molecules in this region are highly structured, and the height, width, and spacing between other density peaks closely match those of the water density profile on the ice I$_{\mathrm{c}}$ (110) surface (see Fig.~\ref{fig2}B).
-Furthermore, we examined the water-density isosurface (70~molecules/nm$^3$) in the $x$–$y$ plane corresponding to the first peak.
+Furthermore, we examined the in-plane water-density isosurface corresponding to the first peak.
 As shown in Fig.~\ref{fig2}E, water molecules within this first peak tend to reside near hydroxyl groups on the feldspar surface, forming a pattern with an irregular hexagon shape that closely resembles that observed on the ice I$_{\mathrm{c}}$ (110) surface (Fig.~\ref{fig2}F).
-This atomic arrangement strongly suggests that ice could readily grow on this surface, with the nascent ice I$_{\mathrm{c}}$ crystal oriented such that its (110) plane is aligned with the feldspar (110) surface.
-Note that the distribution of hydroxyl groups at the feldspar (110)-$\alpha$ surface, shown in Fig.~\ref{fig2}G, does not fully match the distribution of water molecules at the ice I$_{\mathrm{c}}$ (110) surface.
-In spite of the absence of a perfect lattice match, the feldspar (110)-$\alpha$ surface is still able to create a distribution of interfacial water which closely matches the distribution of water at the ice I$_{\mathrm{c}}$ (110) surface.
-This phenomenon has already been observed in other minerals, such as mica and kaolinite~\cite{soni2021unraveling,soni2021microscopic}, and represents a different point of view with respect to the early work on heterogeneous ice nucleation by Vonnegut~\cite{vonnegut1947nucleation}, which emphasized the role of lattice match.
-We also note that the feldspar (110) surface is one of the three candidate planes that can explain the orientation of ice crystals relative to feldspar observed by Kiselev et al.~\cite{kiselev2017active} using scanning electron microscopy.
-We analyzed the two other possible feldspar planes compatible with the data of Kiselev et al., namely, the (100) and the (010) planes, and we find, in Fig.~S1 and S3, that the density profiles of interfacial water and its in-plane distribution does not match the arrangements found on any ice surface.
+This pattern does not match the arrangement of water molecules on any other ice surface.
+In particular, the pattern does not resemble the water distribution at the (11$\bar{2}$0) plane of ice I${_\mathrm{h}}$, equivalent to the (110) plane of ice I${_\mathrm{c}}$, suggesting a strong polymorph selectivity (see Fig.~S3).
+The arrangement of water molecules at feldspar (110) strongly suggests that ice could readily grow on this surface, with the nascent ice I$_{\mathrm{c}}$ crystal oriented such that its (110) plane is aligned with the feldspar (110) surface.
+Note that the distribution of hydroxyl groups at the feldspar (110) surface, shown in Fig.~\ref{fig2}G, does not fully match the distribution of water molecules at the ice I$_{\mathrm{c}}$ (110) surface.
+In spite of the absence of a perfect lattice match, the feldspar (110) surface is still able to create a distribution of interfacial water which closely matches the distribution of water at the ice I$_{\mathrm{c}}$ (110) surface.
+This phenomenon has already been observed in other minerals, such as mica and kaolinite\cite{soni2021unraveling,soni2021microscopic}, and represents a different point of view with respect to the early work on heterogeneous ice nucleation by Vonnegut\cite{vonnegut1947nucleation}, which emphasized the role of lattice match.
+We also note that the feldspar (110) surface is one of the three candidate planes that can explain the orientation of ice crystals relative to feldspar observed by Kiselev et al.\cite{kiselev2017active}.
+We analyzed the two other possible feldspar planes compatible with the data of Kiselev et al., namely, the (100) and the (010) planes, and we find, in Figs.~\ref{fig2}D, S1 and S4, that the density profiles of interfacial water and its in-plane distribution does not match the arrangements found on any ice surface.